priyapappachan/elevator_problem/README.md

 ```

-method to find the nearest elevator based on elevator's current floor position, direction, and capacity
+Method to find the nearest elevator based on elevator's current floor position, direction, and capacity

 ```
 findNearestElevator(Elevator, Request) {